 Treatment of forfeited benefits.
-If any of your benefits are forfeited, those forfeited amounts may first be used to pay any Plan expenses.
-If any forfeitures remain after paying Plan expenses, such forfeited amounts will be used to offset other Employer Contributions under the Plan for the Plan Year following the year in which the forfeiture occurs.
+If any of your benefits are forfeited, we may decide in our discretion how to use those forfeited amounts.
+For example, we may use such forfeitures to pay Plan expenses.
+If any forfeitures are not used to pay Plan expenses, such forfeitures may be allocated as additional Employer contributions or we may use the forfeitures to reduce other Employer Contributions under the Plan.
+We will determine each year the amount of any forfeitures for such year and will use those forfeitures in the Plan Year for which the forfeiture occurs or in the following Plan Year.